dmachard/go-dnscollector/doc/configuration.md

 - `routes`: routing definition

 If you want apply some modifications in traffic, you can do that with [transformers](/doc/transformers.md).
-It can also be done on collectors or loggers.
+Transformers can be applied on collectors or loggers.

 ### Collectors